Lisa Eldridge Foundation Shade 10 targets a notoriously difficult demographic: light-to-medium skin with genuinely neutral undertones.

-Lisa Eldridge Foundation Shade 10 targets a notoriously difficult demographic: light-to-medium skin with genuinely neutral undertones.
 Read on for a complete breakdown of the wear test, application strategies, and how it holds up against the brand's popular Skin Tint.

 What is Lisa Eldridge Foundation Shade 10?

 The formula offers a medium, buildable coverage with a natural satin finish; not dewy, not matte.
-It's described as self-setting, so it doesn't strictly need a primer, though a moisturizer underneath can help with application and keeps my skin looking glowy (right now, I'm enjoying the Dr. Althea 345 Relief Cream as my go-to primer.)
+It's described as self-setting, so it doesn't need a primer, though a moisturizer underneath can help with application and keeps my skin looking glowy (right now, I'm enjoying the Dr. Althea 345 Relief Cream as my go-to moisturizer.)

 How I Found My Shade